fabric8io/kubernetes-client/doc/MIGRATION-v6.md

 The Backwards Compatibility interceptor is now **disabled** by default.
 The property `kubernetes.backwardsCompatibilityInterceptor.disable` or environment variable `KUBERNETES_BACKWARDSCOMPATIBILITYINTERCEPTOR_DISABLE` setting now defaults to `true`, rather than `false`.
 If you need backwards compatibility support, please set this property to false.

+## CustomResource Package Change

+Class `io.fabric8.kubernetes.client.CustomResource` has been moved to Kubernetes Model Core.
+It should now be available in `io.fabric8.kubernetes.api.model.CustomResource` package

 ## Namespace Changes